Spacelocust/realtime-sveltekit/README.md

 You can view the project on [http://localhost:5173](http://localhost:5173).
 The database UI is available on [http://localhost:8080](http://localhost:8080).

+> [!IMPORTANT]
+> There is currently a bug with Vite taking a long time to optimize dependencies.
+Upon the first launch, it can take a few minutes for the website to respond.
+If the logs (`make logs-app`) show that Vite is optimizing dependencies, please wait for it to finish.

 ## Accounts

 Users available after running the `make db-fixtures` command.